The Future of Medicine is about Helping the Body Heal Itself

 There are a lot of people talking about the “future of medicine” these days.

 There are some – a small group at this point – that point to the Direct Patient Care (Patients paying Doctors directly).
 While this is a BIG step in the right direction, it’s still treating symptoms of the disease and not eradicating the root cause.
-Yet, and again, it is a BIG step in the right direction, but it’s not yet the answer.
+Yet, it is a BIG step in the right direction, but it’s not yet the answer.

 There are 2 tiers of medicine:

 This leads us to 2 different types of medicine:

 Sick care.
 This is reactive.
 It is a “let’s-try-and-treat-symptoms-when-we-can-get-you-in medicine,” or

 Helping the body heal itself

 Preparing for the future with lessons from the past – “Plus Ultra”

 In the late 1400s, Spain’s national motto was Non Plus Ultra.
 Translated from Latin, non plus ultra means “no further beyond.”
 At this point in history, Spain was the most powerful nation in the known world, with the most powerful navy.

 So convinced were the Spanish that there was “no further beyond” what they had already conquered, the phrase was marked on the Pillars of Hercules at the Straight of Gibraltar as a warning.